 To date, the Obama administration has done too little.
-With the support of a wide array of NGOs in the United States and around the globe the Obama administration can and must make the case that the Treaty enhances international security, is effectively verifiable, and is essential to curb the spread of nuclear weapons in the decades to come.
+With the support of a wide array of NGOs in the United States and around the globe the Obama administration can and must explain how and why the Treaty enhances international security, is effectively verifiable, and is essential to curb the spread of nuclear weapons in the future.

-To indicate the seriousness of his intention to do so, we call on President Obama to promptly name a senior, high-level White House coordinator for the CTBT effort.
+To indicate the seriousness of his intention to do so, President Obama should promptly name a senior, high-level White House coordinator for the CTBT effort.

 The technical and political case for the CTBT is even stronger than it was in 1999 when the Senate failed to provide its advice and consent for ratification.
 What is necessary is the political will to pursue ratification and willingness by all Senators to review the new evidence in support of the treaty rather than arrive at judgments based on old information or misinformation.

-It is also time for China’s leaders to finally act on the CTBT.
-For years, Chinese government representatives have reported that the CTBT is before the National People’s Congress for consideration but has apparently taken no action to win legislative approval needed for ratification.
-We note the January 19, 2011 Joint Statement by President Hu Jintao and President Barack Obama stating that “… both sides support early entry into force of the Comprehensive Nuclear Test Ban Treaty.”
+It is also time for China's leaders to finally act on the CTBT.
+For years, Chinese government representatives have reported that the CTBT is before the National People's Congress for consideration but has apparently taken no action.
+The January 19, 2011 Joint Statement by President Hu Jintao and President Barack Obama stating that "... both sides support early entry into force of the Comprehensive Nuclear Test Ban Treaty."